MauroDataMapper/docs/docs/rest-api/admin.md

 <endpoint class="post">/api/admin/rebuildLuceneIndexes</endpoint>

 This endpoint forces the rebuild of the Lucene indexes.
 This is only necessary when synchronisation between database and indexes is lost; when the search functionality is not returning correct results.
-Authenticatuin credentials can be passed as part of the request body.
+Authentication credentials can be passed as part of the request body.

 ---